< By-Laws

 c.
 Duties of the Secretary/Membership Chairperson: The Secretary shall manage all correspondence, maintain all documents, record all votes and keep minutes of all meetings.
 In the absence of the Secretary, the President may appoint a temporary acting recording secretary.
 The Membership Chairperson shall be responsible for recruiting new members, maintaining an accurate list of all current members, and shall inform AHA of all affiliate members to NHAHA.

 d.
-Duties of the Treasurer: the Treasurer: shall keep compete and accurate accounts of all receipts and disbursements of NHAHA.
+Duties of the Treasurer: The Treasurer shall keep complete and accurate accounts of all receipts and disbursements of NHAHA.
 The Treasurer shall disburse the funds of the organization as directed by the Board of Directors and President.
-The Treasurer shall maintain an account of all financial transactions and make available for review the condition of said accounts as requested by the Board of Directors and President.
 The Treasurer shall give a financial report at each meeting.
 All books and records must be surrendered immediately to the President or the Treasurer’s successor upon termination of office.

-SECTION 6 – BOARD OF DIRECTOR
+SECTION 6 – BOARD OF DIRECTORS

-The Board of Directors shall consist of the President, Vice President,
+The Board of Directors shall consist of the President, Vice President, Secretary/Membership Chairperson, Treasurer, two (2) directors and the immediate past president.

 SECTION 6A – VACANCIES AND SPECIAL MEETINGS

 a.
-If a vacancy occurs during an officer or a director’s term in office, the remainder of the Board shall vote to appoint a successor to fill the unexpired term.
+If a vacancy occurs during an officer’s or a director’s term in office, the remainder of the Board shall vote to appoint a successor to fill the unexpired term.
 Special Meetings of the Board of Directors may be held at any time or place upon call of the President or any two members of the Board.

 Resignation of an officer of NHAHA shall be submitted in writing to the President and/or Board of Directors.
 At the discretion of the Board, verbal resignation may be acknowledged.
 Acceptance of resignations will be returned via certified mail.